 - 1. Meet with your major advisor to review any requirements you still need to complete.
 Your general education requirements will be reviewed by both your advisor and the Registrar. - 2.
 Count your credits!
 You need at least 120 credits to graduate due to state regulations.
-(Note: Having 120 credits does not automatically mean that you have earned a degree; you also must satisfy general education and program requirements.) - 3.
-Apply for graduation within myWCU.
-To do this, sign into myWCU, click the Graduation tile, and click "Apply for Graduation."
-Follow any additional prompts within the application.
-Once the Registrar's Office receives your application, they will review your Degree Progress Report to evaluate general education requirements.
+(Note: Having 120 credits does not automatically mean that you have earned a degree; you also must satisfy general education, major, and minor/concentration requirements.) - 3.
+Apply for graduation.
+Once the Registrar's Office receives your application, they will review your general education requirements.
 To give the Registrar's Office time to process your graduation, you should apply one year before you anticipate graduation.
-Applying one year ahead of graduation will permit you to adjust your course selections in your final semesters that may prevent any delay in your graduation date.
-For specific deadlines and other information related to graduation, consult the registrar's Graduation and Commencement page. - 4.
+Applying one year ahead of graduation gives you time to adjust your course selections in your final semesters and prevent any delay in your graduation date.
+For specific deadlines and other information related to graduation, consult the registrar's Graduation and Commencement page.
+(Note: The specific application process will shift from myWCU to RamPortal during the 2024-2025 academic year.
+We will update the handbook as new information becomes available.) - 4.
 Review your General Education Evaluation with your major advisor.
 After the Registrar's Office evaluates your general education requirements, they will email a copy of that evaluation to your WCU email address.
 Discussing the evaluation with your major advisor will allow you to adjust your upcoming course schedules to account for any remaining requirements, if needed. - 5.
 Meet with your minor advisor(s) at least one semester before your planned graduation semester.
 This discussion will help you make sure you meet all minor requirements before graduation; for example, if you are a Professional and Technical Writing minor, you need to begin the search process for your required internship at the beginning of the semester before you plan to take the internship. - 6.
 Meet with your advisor before the first week of your last semester (prior to the Drop/Add period).
 At this meeting, check your remaining requirements one more time while you still have time to adjust your schedule.